 Tahoe South Waterfall Guide

-This past winter was one of the biggest we've seen in awhile.
-With tons of snow still in the mountains, the waterfalls around Lake Tahoe will be flowing strong this summer!
+Miracle March was one of the biggest we've seen in awhile.
+With lots of snow still in the mountains, the waterfalls around Lake Tahoe will be flowing strong this summer!
 Here are our top recommendations for waterfalls at Lake Tahoe:

 Cascade is probably one of the best short hikes you can do in the Emerald Bay area.
 It is only 1.5 miles round trip from the Bayview Campground.
 Stepped out along the rocks, the trail will lead you to the top of the falls with great views of Cascade Lake and, of course, Lake Tahoe!
 The waterfall is about 200 feet and is very impressive.
 This is one of the most popular in the area, so parking will be difficult.
 Take Hwy 89 north from the Hwy 50 junction for 7.5 miles to the Bayview Campground.
 Parking is in the back past the campsites.